simonmaeldev/docker-next-v0dev-fastapi-template/README.md

 # Goal

-The goal of this project is to have a vue 3 (vite) frontend in a docker with nginx, ready to use.
+The goal of this project is to have a stack ready to use for a website.

+Components:
+- vue 3 (vite) for the front, served by nginx
+- fastapi with uvicorn for the back
+- nginx act as a reverse proxy
+- everything is dockerized

 # Run